 How do you fierljep?

-To begin with, a fierljepper sprints like mad 15-20 metres toward a canal.
+To begin, a fierljepper sprints like mad 15-20 metres towards a canal.
 When they reach the canal, they grab hold of a large pole (polsstok) and push it into the bottom of the muddy water.
 Relying on brute gravity and force, the fierljepper then rapidly climbs and attempts to control the pole midair as it begins to swing to the opposite side.

 If successful, the fierljepper lands gracefully on the other side of the canal on a soft bed of sand.
 If unsuccessful, well…